 Butcher Block Countertops: How Do They Hold Up?

 Who else loves the look of brand new butcher block countertops?
-The natural wood gives a rich, cozy feel to a kitchen.
+The natural wood gives a rich, cozy feel.
 But I've always wondered how these beauties hold up over time.
-Among folks who actually installed butcher block counters in their home, opinions tend to be sharply divided.
+Among folks who actually installed butcher block counters in their kitchen remodel, opinions tend to be sharply divided.
 After several years of heavy use, some call them a "disaster" while others have grown to love them even more over time.
-This polarization of opinion is related a number of factors: installation, type of surface treatment, and the level of care their owners are prepared to lavish on them.
+This polarization of opinion is related to a number of factors: installation, type of surface treatment, and the level of care their owners are prepared to lavish on them.

 What People Like About Butcher Block Countertops

 Appearance is mentioned again and again as an enormous advantage of butcher block countertops.
 The wood complements every kitchen style and tends to grow deeper-colored and more attractive with the passing years.
 (NOTE: Because of the darkening as the wood develops a patina, choose a lighter color than you hope to end up with, when installing butcher block countertops.)